 Adjacent to the Discovery Center, Medi Park is a waterside park offering a children’s playground, splash pad, ducks and picnic tables.

-**The Discovery Center will be hosting an event celebrating the 50 year column opening in September of 2018.
-Please check our events page for details and updates on this celebration.
 The Helium Centennial Time Columns Monument was erected in Amarillo, Texas during 1968 to commemorate the 100th anniversary of the discovery of helium.
-Amarillo was selected for… Read more about The Helium Monument
+Amarillo was selected for its central role in the US Government’s strategic helium reserve and the gas production from the Cliffside Gas Field beginning in 1927.
+The Bureau of Mines placed the… Read more about The Helium Monument

 Native flora are showcased over four acres of seasonal gardens, with an indoor tropical conservatory.